Syaw0/blog/_posts/2022-05-07-alternatives-to-useevent.md

 Why `useLayoutEffect()` is used is because setting ref in rendering is not safe in concurrent mode and it is run ealier than `useEffect()`.

-Above code is working and works fine, but it becomes ugly if there is multiple `textRef`.
+Above code works fine, but it becomes ugly if there are multiple `textRef`.

 We can put the logic into a separate reusable hook, like below